rubensworks/rubensworks.net/_posts/2019-09-27-using-rdf-in-javascript.markdown

 separate specifications exist for handling [RDF streams](http://rdf.js.org/stream-spec/) and [high-level datasets](https://rdf.js.org/dataset-spec/).
 An overview of all JavaScript libraries that support any of the RDFJS specifications can be found on [https://rdf.js.org/](https://rdf.js.org/).
+For most of these specifications, corresponding [TypeScript typings exist](https://www.npmjs.com/package/@types/rdf-js), and many libraries ship with their own typings as well, which makes RDFJS especially useful if you want to develop more strongly-typed JavaScript applications.

 ## Creating RDF graphs